saracoglumert/fu27soma-pa/README.md

 | **Node 1**                | http://10.10.136.201:10001      |
 | **Node 2**                | http://10.10.136.202:10002      |

 Please note that, the URL for endpoints will probably change in your case, according to your network structure.
-Refer to *1.3 Network Setup*.
+Please refer to *1.3 Network Setup*.

 # References